elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 date:   2021-01-26 00:00:00
 description: Reviews of the courses.
 ---
-**My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences, and maybe a theory or graphics concentration if possible (I don't know yet).
+**My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences for the first three years.
+In the fourth year, I might consider a theory concentration, a graphics concentration, an additional major in mathematics, or none of them and take some PhD ML theory courses.
+I haven't decided yet, but my plan for the first three years is probably fixed.

 **My background:** I started taking *casual* competitve math training starting from elementary school, so I had a pretty solid background in discrete math.
 No prior knowledge of college-level math except basic calculus and linear algebra.
 Programming experiences were mostly using Python or MATLAB for machine learning.